sjcallan/youtubee/README.md

 Variable Support:

 title, short_description, image, views, time

+Parameters:

+user: the username of the feed you would like to pull (required)

+limit: Integer of how many items to show (not required)

+key: If you would like to filter the results by a certain video user this parameter.
+To retreive multiple videos separate by | (not required)